Lawrencium256/NODE_Hessian/nested_spheres/cross_entropy/README.md

 * Don't see any isolated spikes in top eigenvalue.
 * Same thing for the 2nd eigenvalues.
 * Minimum eigenvalue does the same thing as in experiment 1.
+* At end of training, NODE certainly possesses better defined 2 outliers.
+ANODE has ~2-3 outliers.

 <u>Experiment 3</u>

 * Same thing with top eigenvalue decay, although in this case the ANODE top eigenvalue decays to a value significantly smaller than in previous repeats.
 * Same thing with the 2nd and minimum eigenvalues.
+* At end of training, NODE has ~2-4 top outliers.
+ANODE has ~2-5.